-Within three years, two thirds of online retail will take place on mobile phone.
+Within three years, two-thirds of online retail will take place on the mobile phone.

-Research suggests that UK retailers are behind on US and Asian competitors.
-Consumer research found that 48% of Brits prefer customer support on a mobile chat but only 16% of retailers offer this feature.
+Research suggests that UK retailers are behind the US and Asian competitors.
+Consumer research found that 48% of Brits prefer customer support on a mobile chat, but only 16% of retailers offer this feature.

-Long and complex checkout processes are frustrating for the consumer, and are the main reason for high cart abandon rates.
-Making checkout simple to use and intuitive should be the main priority for all online retailers.
+Long and complicated checkout processes are frustrating for the consumer, and are the main reason for high cart abandon rates.
+Making checkout process simple to use and intuitive should be the top priority for all online retailers.

-UK shoppers will spend £67bn online in 2017, of which £27bn will be spent on a mobile device.
+UK shoppers will spend £67bn online in 2017, of which £27bn on a mobile device.
 That’s a 26% increase from the previous year and Britons spend more on their phones than any other nation in Europe.

-As more retailers will adopt “mobile first” strategy, sharp increase in the number of people shopping on mobile is expected, from 23 to 28 million user.
+As more retailers will adopt “mobile first” strategy, a sharp increase in the number of people shopping on mobile is expected, from 23 to 28 million users.

 Almost three-quarters of Brits are now online shoppers.